michaelrhodes/merge-values/readme.md

 # merge-values

-merge-values is a little function merges two values of any type.
-It will traverse objects and merge the values of keys it finds on both inputs.
+merge-values is a little function that merges two values of any type.
+It will traverse objects and merge matching key-value pairs.

 [![build status](https://travis-ci.org/michaelrhodes/merge-values.svg?branch=master)](https://travis-ci.org/michaelrhodes/merge-values)